hollance/synth-plugin-book/README.markdown

 # Code Your Own Synth Plug-Ins With C++ and JUCE

-This is the source code that accompanies the book [Code Your Own Synth Plug-Ins With C++ and JUCE](https://leanpub.com/synth-plugin) by Matthijs Hollemans, available for purchase from [Leanpub](https://leanpub.com/synth-plugin) as PDF and ePub.
+This is the source code that accompanies the book [Code Your Own Synth Plug-Ins With C++ and JUCE](https://leanpub.com/synth-plugin) by Matthijs Hollemans.

 ![The book cover](book-cover.jpg)

 This 360-page book teaches step-by-step how to design and build a software synthesizer plug-in that can be used in all the popular DAWs such as Logic Pro, Ableton Live, REAPER, FL Studio, Cubase, Bitwig Studio, and others.
 The plug-in is made using industry standard tools for audio programming: the JUCE framework and the C++ programming language.
 You'll learn all the fundamentals of writing audio plug-ins in general and synths in particular, in an easy-to-follow guide that is light on math and heavy on being practical.

-If you don't have the book yet, you can download free sample chapters from [leanpub.com/synth-plugin](https://leanpub.com/synth-plugin) to see if you like it.
+The book is available for purchase from [The Audio Programmer](https://theaudioprogrammer.com/synth-plugin-book) as PDF and EPUB, and from [Amazon](https://amzn.to/46q1usI) as paperback.

+> **NOTE:** This repo accompanies the version of the book that was originally published on Leanpub.com.
+Visit [github.com/TheAudioProgrammer/synth-plugin-book](https://github.com/TheAudioProgrammer/synth-plugin-book) for the most up-to-date version of the source code.

 ## How to use this repo